Welcome to our third annual mapmaking contest!

 A panel of UC Berkeley judges will review all eligible entries received and select the finalists.

-The finalists will be featured on the Earth Sciences & Map Library's Contest website & Map the Bay Virtual Exhibit, from April 24, 2021 to May 1, 2021.
+The finalists will be featured on the Earth Sciences & Map Library's Contest website & Map the Bay Virtual Exhibit, from April 22, 2022 to May 2, 2022.
 Through a combination of online community voting and local judging, the winning maps will be selected.
 Limit one (1) vote per person during the online voting period.
-Voting begins on April 24 and ends at midnight on May 1.
-The creators of the winning maps will be notified by May 5.
+Voting begins on April 22 at noon and ends on May 2 at noon.
+The creators of the winning maps will be announced by May 5.

 Q. Can I work with another student to make my map?